ClusterHQ/flocker/docs/using/administering/debugging.rst

    pkill -SIGUSR2 flocker-control

-..
-TODO determine where the profile file should be written to This will output the profiling data to a file named :file:`profile-<TIMESTAMP>`.
+This will output the profiling data to a file named :file:`/etc/flocker/profile-<TIMESTAMP>`.

 See :py:mod:`pstats` for details on how to extract information from this file.
 For example: